-If MS has limited your mobility, you can still experience the numerous benefits that exercise can bring.
-Exercise can improve your MS symptoms, relieve stress, boost your mood and enhance your whole outlook on life.
+If MS has limited your mobility, you can experience the numerous benefits that exercise can bring by choosing the right exercises for you.
+Exercise can improve your MS symptoms, relieve stress and boost your mood.

-If you have recently had a period of inactivity, then you may have experienced what it feels like to have a lack of exercise cause your energy levels to decline.
+If you have recently had a period of inactivity, then you may have experienced what it feels like to have a lack of exercise contribute to a decline in energy levels.

-There are ways in which you can still reap the mental and physical advantages of exercising from a wheelchair — and you don’t have to be a Paralympic athlete to do so!
+There are ways to reap the mental and physical advantages of exercising from a wheelchair — and you don’t have to be a Paralympic athlete to do so.

 There are lots of workouts that you can do from your wheelchair to strengthen your upper body, arms and legs and get your blood pumping and heart racing.
 As part of the OMS Recovery Program, you can follow videos for seated exercises — we make sure that exercise can be achieved at all abilities and levels.
 Begin by exercising gradually, you can add more exercises to your routine once you build confidence and strength.

 Wheelchair users can build up muscle using an exercise band — known as a resistance band.
-This is a useful exercise to start with as you don’t have to have a trainer with you to supervise.
+This is a useful exercise to start with as you don’t have to have a trainer with you.